midobal/midobal.github.io/index.markdown

 **2015&ndash;2022** <br />
 {: .timeline .ident}
 **Ph.D.** - *[Universitat Politècnica de València](http://www.upv.es/)*. <br />
 I did a Ph.D. in computer science at the [PRHLT Research Center](https://www.prhlt.upv.es).
-It was mainly focused on interactive machine translation and on applying machine translation to some tasks related with the processing of historical documents (language modernization and spelling normalization). *Ph.D.'s thesis: [Some Contributions to Interactive Machine Translation and to the Applications of Machine Translation for Historical Documents](documents/PhDdissertation.pdf)*.
+It was mainly focused on interactive machine translation and on applying machine translation to some tasks related with the processing of historical documents (language modernization and spelling normalization).
+I was awarded the [second accesit from AERFAI's best Ph.D. award](documents/PhDaward.pdf). *Ph.D.'s thesis: [Some Contributions to Interactive Machine Translation and to the Applications of Machine Translation for Historical Documents](documents/PhDdissertation.pdf)*.
 {: .ident .justify}

 **2014&ndash;2015** <br />